J4S0Nc/Useful.Utilities/Useful.Utilities.md

 |remoteComputer |Can be used to execute on a remote computer. |

-#### Security.ValidateLogin(System.String,System.String,System.String)
+#### Useful.Utilities.Security.ValidateLogin(System.String,System.String,System.String)

 Validates the username and password.
 Throws error if its invalid

 | Parameter | Description |